Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Acknowledgments

 \section{Acknowledgments}

 We acknowledge useful communications with Young-Joon Song for comments on perovskite altermagnets, with Hyun-Woo Lee for discussion on anisotropy of orbital moments in altermagnets, with Changyoung Kim for spin splitting in the altermagnets, with Bongjae Kim for various DFT calculations of \noo, and with M. D. Johannes on the character of the magnetic transition.
 H.S.C and K.W.L were supported by National Research Foundation of Korea (NRF) Grant (RS-2024-00392493), and M.C.J. was supported by NRF of Korea Grant No. NRF2019R1A2C1009588.
-K.H.A. was supported by Grant No. 25-17490S of the Czech Science Foundation.
+K.H.A. was supported by Grant No. 25-17490S of the Czech Science Foundation and No. CZ.02.01.01/00/22\_008/0004594 (TERAFIT) of the Czech Ministry of Education, Youth and Sports.

 8mm {\bf End of Paper}

 \onecolumngrid \thefigure{S\arabic{figure}} \newcounter{myfig} \thetable{S\arabic{table}} \newcounter{mytable}